A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Models and Methods

-In Section \ref{Asymptotic_geee} it shown that the GEEE estimator \(\widehat{\boldsymbol{\beta}}_{\tau}\) is consistent and asymptotically normally distributed.
-In addition, the simulation results of Section \ref{Simulation_geee} show that the GEEE method yields a consistent and highly efficient estimator even with a misspecification of the true covariance structure.
+In Section \ref{Asymptotic_geee}, it is shown that the GEEE estimator $\widehat{\boldsymbol{\beta}}_{\tau}$ is consistent and asymptotically normally distributed.
+In addition, the simulation results in Section \ref{Simulation_geee} show that the GEEE method yields a consistent and highly efficient estimator even with a misspecification of the true covariance structure.